-The three main constituents: material, size, budget, will define the best tenor ukulele.
+The three main constituents: material, size, and budget, will define the best tenor ukulele.

 Material is the factor that influences your overall feel over the ukulele.
 It also speaks volumes about how your tenor ukulele sounds.
 Will the melody be mellifluous like birdsongs, warm and smooth, precisely like how an electronic guitar piano feels?
 Does it provide enough resonance, with sweet highs and fancy lows?

 Usually, ukulele comes with a mahogany top, sides, back, and neck, and sometimes it can also be from monkeypod, mango, koa, etc.